p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

      shown as invoked, and a couple of MCP tool calls (addFlow / bindRealmAuthenticationFlow) with their results.
 This is the one image that has to sell the whole post: it should be obvious at a glance that the agent is *doing* the work, not describing it.
+     A still frame from the demo video below would do the job and is cheaper to produce — this is also the image that ends up on the blog index and the social card.
      Save to: static/blog/keycloak_skills_mcp/session-hero.png
 <figure>
   <img src="/blog/keycloak_skills_mcp/session-hero.png" alt="A Claude Code session configuring magic-link passwordless login on a Phase Two Keycloak realm through the Keycloak MCP server" />